bizflycloud/terraform-provider-bizflycloud/website/docs/r/ssh_key.html.markdown

 ## Import

-BizFly Cloud server resource can be imported using the server id
+Bizfly Cloud server resource can be imported using the server id

 You can obtain server id from: